Huni: Huni's cartouche name

 The ramesside versions use the hieroglyphic signs candle wick (Gardiner sign V28), beating man (Gardiner sign A25), water line (Gardiner sign N35) and arm with a stick (Gardiner sign D40).
 The cartouche No. 15 in the Kinglist of Saqqara writes two vertical strokes between the water line and the beating arm.
 The Prisse Papyrus omits the candle wick and the beating arm.
 Egyptologist Ludwig Borchardt had already proposed by the beginning of the 20th century that the old and ramesside cartouche versions were referring to one and the same king.
 He proposed that ramesside scribes erroneously took away the juncus sign of the Niswt-Bity title and placed it before the royal cartouche, not realizing that this sign was part of the original birth- or throne-name of Huni.
 He also proposed that the candle wick was misinterpreted as the sign for "smiting", tempting the ramesside scribes to place the hieroglyph of a beating man behind it.
 These conclusions are still shared by scholars today.

-Following his hypothesis, Borchardt reads Huni's cartouche name as Niswt Hw ("king Hu").
+Following his hypothesis, Borchardt reads Huni's cartouche name as Niswt Hw ("king Hu"), though it could also be read as "Hu belongs to the Sedge".
 However, Hans Gödicke instead reads Ny Swteh or Nyswteh ("He who belongs to the smiters") and is convinced that Huni's name was theophoric.
 In particular, he compares Huni's name construction with those of the kings Nynetjer ("He who belongs to the deified Horus") and Nyuserre ("He who belongs to those with the power of Ra").
 An alternative reading proposed for Nyswteh is "He who belongs to Seth", given that "Swteh" could not be referring to smiters but instead could be another form of "Sutekh", another name for Seth.

-Rainer Stadelmann and Wolfgang Helck strongly refute Gödicke's reading, pointing out that no single Egyptian document mentions a deity, person, place or even a single colloquial term named "Swteh".
+Rainer Stadelmann and Wolfgang Helck strongly refute Gödicke's reading, pointing out that no single Egyptian document mentions a deity, person, place or even a single colloquial term named "Swteh", and that it's impossible to know if "Swteh" is another name of Seth.
 Thus there is no grammatical source that could have been used to make a royal name "Nyswteh".
 Helck instead suggests a reading as Hwj-nj-niswt and translates it as "The utterance belongs to the king".